gauravn17/cse-15l-lab-reports/lab2.md

 ## Part 3- Reflection

--In lab 2, I learned about the different parts of a URL, how to use methods such as getPath() and getQuery() and also how to build and host web servers from the command line.
+- In lab 2, I learned about the different parts of a URL, how to use methods such as getPath() and getQuery() and also how to build and host web servers from the command line.
--In lab 3, I gained more practice in reading through buggy code and using jUnit tests to debug.
+- In lab 3, I gained more practice in reading through buggy code and using jUnit tests to debug.